Construction & Property

 • Records of supplier, species, origin, and quantities maintained

-• FLEGT-licensed timber from partner countries accepted as compliant
+• FLEGT-licensed timber from UK partner countries (currently only Indonesia) accepted as compliant

 • Chain of custody documentation available for audit by OPSS